 It was indicated that SPC(Stone polymer composite) products expand and contract depending on the temperature.
 If the temperature rises then the flooring will expand in both width and length, and the contrary is that a lowering in temperature will cause the flooring to contract.
 The greater the variation between summer and winter, the greater the seasonal movement that will occur and therefore the need for trims within the floor.

-Plywood may Let’s SPC flooring cupping or warping if sunlight strong, Please avoid direct strong sunlight to SPC flooring if subfloors are plywood.
+Wood sub-floor may Let’s SPC flooring cupping or warping if sunlight is strong, Please avoid direct strong sunlight to SPC flooring if subfloors are plywood.
 The curtain is really helping.
-Please to know if spc (Stone polymer composite) cupping, bulk, or warping because of sub-floor plywood warranty do not cover.

-Strong sunlight will take temperature rises, then the flooring will be expanding on both width and length, and SPC (Stone polymer composite) will be cupping, bulk or warping, or bulge up.
+Strong sunlight will take temperature rises, then the flooring will be expanding on both width and length, and SPC (Stone polymer composite) will be cupping, bulk or warping, or bulging up.
 Please avoid direct strong sunlight to SPC flooring.
-We do not cove by warranty.

-If you should be installing Stone polymer composites in a strong sunlight room we are recommending leave 10mm/10meters on each side of the flooring expansion and curtain.
+If you should be installing Stone polymer composites in a strong sunlight room we are recommending leaving over 15mm /10meters on each side of the flooring expansion and curtain.

-When purchasing flooring, we recommend adding 5%-15% to actual square footage needed for cutting allowance and to compensate for culled material.
-It is acceptable that up to 5% of material be outside the range of acceptance and not be considered defective.
+When purchasing flooring, we recommend adding 5%-15% to the actual square meters needed for cutting allowance and to compensate for culled material.